 Here’s an example of using this audience for targeting in my ad set…

-In this case, I’m promoting my post about Custom Conversions, showing it to people who have read posts published in 2015 on my website during the past 180 days.
+In this case, I’m promoting my post about Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads., showing it to people who have read posts published in 2015 on my website during the past 180 days.
 I am also excluding those who have already read the post.

 This is done with Website Custom Audiences.